TheIoTLearningInitiative/EmbeddedLinux/documentation/Challenge.md

 With this step by step challenge you will have a parallel learning experience of Embedded Systems and continue with the implementation of functionality on top of the project you have built during the workshop.

 - Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module
-- Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Module, Load Automatically At Boot Time
+- Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, Load Automatically At Boot Time
+- Build Systems, Yocto Board Support Package, Modules, Simulated Sensor Kernel Module, InternetOfThings101/main.py

 # Online Training, Summer Short Course on Embedded Systems Programming